sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-entities/entities.md

 Use [proxy entity filters][19] to establish a many-to-many relationship between agent entities and proxy entities if you want even more power over the grouping.

+## Create and manage agent entities

+When an agent connects to a backend, the agent entity definition is created from the information in the `agent.yml` configuration file.
+The default `agent.yml` file location [depends on your operating system][35].

+You can manage agent entities via the backend with [sensuctl][37], the [entities API][36], and the [web UI][33].

+If you delete an agent entity that you modified with sensuctl, the entities API, or the web UI, it will revert to the original configuration from `agent.yml`.

+{{% notice note %}}
+**NOTE**: You cannot modify an agent entity with the `agent.yml` configuration file unless you delete the entity.
+The entity attributes in `agent.yml` are used only for initial entity creation unless you delete the entity.
+{{% /notice %}}

+To maintain agent entities based on `agent.yml`, create ephemeral agent entities with the [deregister attribute][34] set to `true`.
+With this setting, the agent entity will deregister every time the agent process stops and its keepalive expires.
+When it restarts, it will revert to the original configuration from `agent.yml` You must set `deregister: true` in `agent.yml` before the agent entity is created.

+If you change an agent entity's class to `proxy`, the backend will revert the change to `agent`.

+## Create and manage proxy entities

+You can create proxy entities as described in the [proxy entities][16] section above and modify them via the backend with [sensuctl][37], the [entities API][36], and the [web UI][33].

+If you start an agent with the same name as an existing proxy entity, Sensu will change the proxy entity's class to `agent` and update its `system` field with information from the agent configuration.

 ## Manage entity labels

 Labels are custom attributes that Sensu includes with event data that you can use for response and web UI view filtering.